Let Us Evaluate Your Case 850.296.0491

 Don't Give Up if Your Claim Has Been Denied

 In the Panama City area 76% of all new claims for Social Security Disability are denied, but the chances of approval improve as you proceed through the various stages of appeal.
-Mr. Shepard and his dedicated staff of paralegals can examine your claim for errors or insufficient information and represent you in your Social Security Disability claim.
+Ms. Gunter and his dedicated staff of paralegals can examine your claim for errors or insufficient information and represent you in your Social Security Disability claim.
 The average wait time for an appeal hearing with an Administrative Law Judge in the Panama City area is currently 16 to 18 months, but the team at the firm routinely takes actions to expedite the process and is often able to get a client approved "on the record," which is to say get the client approved before the hearing.